mrd-gui/Microsoft-Remote-Desktop/README.md

 1. Open the **Remote Desktop** client.

 2. Double-click a desktop or app icon to start a session to Azure Virtual Desktop.
 Depending on your admin’s configuration, you may be prompted to re-enter your account password.

-## Insider releases

-To assist in testing new builds before public release, download Insider releases.
-Organizations can use these versions to validate updates for their users prior to general availability.